How much do we rely on WiFi?

 Infographic stating the best and worst airlines for Wi-Fi

-By analysing the download speed, pricing packages and ranking of onboard entertainment (including Wi-Fi) of the biggest airlines currently offering in-flight Wi-Fi to discover the best and worst Airlines for those who need the internet to work while flying.
-The closer the score is to one, the better the Wi-Fi onboard online.
+By analysing the download speed, pricing packages and ranking of onboard entertainment (including WiFi) of the biggest airlines currently offering in-flight WiFi to discover the best and worst Airlines for those who need the internet to work while flying.
+The closer the score is to one, the better the onboard WiFi.

 Hawaiian Airlines is the second-best airline for onboard connectivity

 Hawaiian Airlines ranks second with a score of 3.8.
-The airline has an entertainment rating of 3.5 out of 5, however has even faster download speeds than JetBlue, at 100Mbps.
-Hawaiian Airlines also provides this for free for its customers meaning they can continue with any urgent work or even just stream movies whilst on board.
-Customers were pleased to see they had “Wi-Fi the entire flight”.
+The airline has an entertainment rating of 3.5 out of 5 and has even faster download speeds than JetBlue, at 100Mbps.
+Hawaiian Airlines also provides this for free for its customers, meaning they can continue with any urgent work or even just stream movies while on board.
+Customers were pleased to see they had “WiFi the entire flight”.

-Philippine Airlines came in last place in our ranking, with a poor score of 19.8, meaning it has the worst Wi-Fi of all airlines analysed.
-Its poor online rating of its entertainment and Wi-Fi only ranked at 2.5, which although not the lowest of the airlines, the fact that the Wi-Fi speed only reaches 7 Kbps, and this all comes at a cost for flyers means flyers are left unimpressed by the offering.
-Most reviewers advised other customers to just expect the onboard Wi-Fi to not work at all.
+Philippine Airlines came in last place in our ranking, with a poor score of 19.8, meaning it has the worst WiFi of all airlines analysed.
+Its poor online rating of its entertainment and WiFi only ranked at 2.5.
+Although not the lowest of the airlines, the WiFi speed only reaches 7 Kbps, which means flyers are left unimpressed by the offering.
+Most reviewers advised other customers to just expect the onboard WiFi not to work at all.

 Why being connected is so important today